preclinical-imaging/documentation/docs/source/usage.rst

  :align: center

 You can then select "Create a Single Subject" for the traditional web form or "Create Multiple Subjects" for batch entry.
-Please select "Create Multiple Subjects".
-That selection will bring you to this screen:
+Select "Create Multiple Subjects" to direct PIXI to the Subject Data Manager page.

 .. image:: ./pixi_subject_data_manager.png
  :align: center

 In this context, you can batch enter multiple research subjects using a spreadsheet model.

-Please select where the subject information will be stored.
+- Select the project where the subject information will be stored.
-The software defaults to a spreadsheet with 5 rows, but you can increase the number of rows.
+- The software defaults to a spreadsheet with 5 rows, but you can increase the number of rows.

-You will likely find it convenient to fill in one row and then copy/paste the similar data into the following rows.
+You will likely find it convenient to fill in one row and then copy/paste common data into the following rows.

-*Note: You cannot copy/paste into the Subject ID row as that column needs unique values.*
+*Note: You cannot copy/paste into the Subject ID row as that column requires unique values.
+Copy and paste into the other cells, but enter the Subject ID information separately.*

 This same page will allow you to update multiple subjects in batch mode.
 See the screen capture below.